igoogolx/lux/README.md

-## About The Project
+## Motivation

-There are many great proxy clients available on GitHub like [shadowsocks-windows](https://github.com/shadowsocks/shadowsocks-windows), [clash](https://github.com/Dreamacro/clash).
-However, I didn't find one that really suited my needs, so I created this one.
+There are many great proxy clients available on GitHub.
+However, some of them are a little hard to use or not open sourced.
-This project aims to make a one-click proxy clients, so users don't need to perform complicated configuration.
+As a proxy tool, I think it should be easy to use.
+Open source technology is the only way to ensure we retain absolute control over the data.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>